kolyunyauser015/yandex_practicum/3 Airline data research/README.md

 - aircraft models and the number of flights;
 - cities and number of flights.

-To test the hypothesis about the difference in the average demand for tickets during various festivals and at normal times
+To test the hypothesis about the difference in the average demand for tickets during various festivals and at normal times.

 __Stack:__